empress007/Hotel-reservation-sql-analysis/README.md

 - Analyze cancellation patterns and lead times.
 - Explore the impact of booking channels on revenue.
 - Provide actionable recommendations to optimize hotel management strategies.

+## 📋 Problem Statement

+You are tasked with analyzing this hotel reservation dataset using SQL.
+Here are 15 questions for which you will write SQL queries to gain insights:
+﻿﻿﻿1.What is the total number of reservations in the dataset?
+﻿﻿﻿2.Which meal plan is the most popular among guests?
+﻿﻿3.What is the average price per room for reservations involving children?
+﻿﻿﻿4.How many reservations were made for the year 20XX (replace XX with the desired year)?
+5.﻿﻿﻿What is the most commonly booked room type?
+﻿﻿﻿6.How many reservations fall on a weekend (no_of_weekend_nights > 0)?
+7.﻿﻿﻿What is the highest and lowest lead time for reservations?
+﻿﻿﻿8.What is the most common market segment type for reservations?
+﻿﻿﻿9.How many reservations have a booking status of "Confirmed"?
+﻿﻿﻿﻿10.What is the total number of adults and children across all reservations?
+﻿﻿﻿﻿11.What is the average number of weekend nights for reservations involving children?
+﻿﻿﻿﻿12.How many reservations were made in each month of the year?
+﻿﻿﻿﻿13.What is the average number of nights (both weekend and weekday) spent by guests for each room ﻿﻿﻿﻿14.For reservations involving children, what is the most common room type, and what is the average price for that room type?
+15.﻿﻿﻿﻿Find the market segment type that generates the highest average price per room.
+Good luck, and enjoy your journey into the world of data analysis!
 ---

 ## 🧹 Data Cleaning.